-Building your business as an asset generates income just like a job.
-The big difference is when built correctly an asset creates cash flow which in turn provides you and your family income for a very long time without being stuck in the business turning the crank.
-That is where my client is at right now.
-So the work of creating their business as an asset begins.
+built as an asset it creates self-sustaining cash flowThe big difference is when a business is built as an asset it creates self-sustaining cash flow.
+In turn this self-sustaining cash flow provides you and your family with income for a very long time without being stuck in your business turning the crank.
+This is where my client is at right now.
+So, the work to build an asset in their 15-year old business begins.

 If you have, then you work the 8 business growth factors of the Survival Stage to successful conclusion.
 This will get you to the Self-Sustainability Stage.
 Now you can retire from your business whenever you choose.
 Do this right and you can retire in 3 – 5 years.